Amede Pecan Pie Bars

 - Press “crust” in spring form pan.

-- In the food processor, blend just the pecans, bringing them to a fine dust.
-Be sure to stop before it gets to pasty.
+- In the food processor, break the pecans down to a fine dust.
 Set aside in a bowl.

-- In the food processor now add; water, agave, dates, almond extract, salt, cinnamon and cayenne pepper.
+- Back in the food processor combine the; water, agave, dates, almond extract, salt, cinnamon and cayenne pepper.
+Process together.